sethrylan/sethrylan.github.io/_posts/2012-07-17-multiplex-easystar.md

 The Gorilla glue requires a wet surface, several hours to dry and the expansion makes it unsuitable (and messy) for precision work.
 Zap-A-Gap does not produce much heat, but I decided to go with the Great Plains to prevent the issue of melting elapor foam.

 The motor and servos are wrapped in electrical tape so that they can be salvaged without much glue remaining on the surface.
 The parts in the EasyStar kit I received are very well made with only one piece warped by shipping.
-The bent empennage doesn’t matter much because we’ll be replacing the rudder anyway.
+The bent empennage does not matter much because we'll be replacing the rudder anyway.
 This is what the tail fin looks like with the rudder removed, and after correction with hot air.
 A hair dryer (or a very low setting heat gun) will work.
 Ease off on the heat before you see the bubbling in this picture.

-Use the same technique on the wings to reduce the effective dihedral angle from the upward cant of the [polyhedral](http://en.wikipedia.org/wiki/Dihedral_(aircraft)#Polyhedral) wings.
+Use the same technique on the wings to reduce the effective dihedral angle from the upward cant of the [polyhedral](http://en.wikipedia.org/wiki/Dihedral_(aircraft)\#Polyhedral) wings.

 This step is optional, but I plan on adding ailerons at a later time, and the dihedral will tend to roll the plane towards level, minimizing the control effect of the ailerons.